DecipherNow/vault-maven-plugin/docs/examples.markdown

 Isn't that magical ? :mage_man:

 # 3. Application that does not use Maven
-Many developpers use .env files to manage environment variables on their localhost.
+Many developers use .env files to manage environment variables on their localhost.
 It may be the case even on production for application that do not have tools to fetch the secrets directly from a secure shared place like Vault.
 If that is the case, the plugin can generate a .env file for you.
+`<outputMethod>EnvFile</outputMethod>` configuration allows this.
 Then you can inject it with [dotenv-java](https://github.com/cdimascio/dotenv-java) for example.
+There are also IntelliJ plugins that help you inject secrets via .env files in your local environment.